rubyfu/RubyFu/module_0x2__system_kungfu/virustotal.md

 1. Register/Sign-in to Virustotal
 2. Go to **My API key**
 3. Request a private APT key
->  Do not disclose your private key to anyone that you do not trust
+> - Do not disclose your private key to anyone that you do not trust.
+> - Do not embed it in scripts or software from which it can be easily retrieved

 ## Virustotal gem
 ruby-virustotal is virustotal automation and convenience tool for hash, file and URL submission.